Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Team view

 Plans start at $12 per user per month.
-Hive also has a wide range of add-ons for things like proofing and approvals, resourcing, timesheets, external users, security, and analytics.
+They also have a wide range of add-ons for things like proofing and approvals, resourcing, timesheets, external users, security, and analytics.
 These add-ons cost $4-$6 per user per month.

 Sign up now and try Hive free for 14 days.